telerik/ajax-docs/general-information/controlling-visual-appearance/how-skins-work.md

 ## Built-in Skins

 These are the skins provided by Telerik.
 Since Q3 2011 they are embedded in the Telerik.Web.UI.Skins.dll assembly as web resources (they were previously in the Telerik.Web.UI.dll assembly).
 To use a built-in skin, the developer only needs to set the **Skin** property of the control.
-Non-embedded versions of the built-in skins are provided in "*C:\Program Files\Telerik\UI for ASP.NET AJAX suiteversion\Skins*" and in the **/Skins/** folder inside the Telerik UI for ASP.NET AJAX installation ZIP archive.
+Non-embedded versions of the built-in skins are provided in "*C:\Program Files\Telerik\UI for ASP.NET AJAX suiteversion\Skins*" and in the **/Skins/** folder inside the Telerik® UI for ASP.NET Ajax installation ZIP archive.
 The complete list of embedded skins is available below:

 1. **Black**